wp-plugins/benchmark-email-lite/readme.txt

 == Changelog ==

+= 2.5 on TBD =

+* Updated: Consolidated loading graphic to WP core image.
+Replaced subscribe form LIs with DIVs.

+= 2.4.6 on TBD =

+* Added: jQuery UI slider and datepicker elements for date and time selections.
+* Added: Method in API class for downloading the list of signup forms, future use.
+* Updated: Misc code cleanup and optimizations.
+* Fixed: A PHP warning in admin_init hook widget upgrade code when no tokens are configured and debug mode is on.
+Credit to frenchbob for the bug report.

 = 2.4.5 on 2014-01-04 =

 * Added: Email Template tab with instructions for customizing the email template colors, fonts, and logo, with button to reset template to default values.